tasuki/continugo/README.md

 4. A point on the board where a stone would fit is called a spot.
 5. Spots whose centres are closer than **the stone diameter times the square root of two** are *considered adjacent* and, when occupied by friendly stones, are shown connected by a line.
 6. A **liberty is an adjacent spot where a stone would fit**.
+7. When a stone or a group of connected stones has no liberties, it is captured.
 7. Ko: one may not capture just one stone if that stone was played on the previous move and captured just one stone.
 No positional superko fuck off.

+## TODO

+- [ ] Ask for confirmation before placing a move, esp on mobile
+- [ ] Drag from stone to place a stone as far as possible and still connected
+- [ ] Scoring
+- [ ] Enforce ko